 For a more detailed look at this topic, please read Sell Internet Bandwidth for Cash at This Online World.

 The last option we’ll look at is unique and not a possession like most other things on this list.
-You can rent your friendship and others will pay you to spend time with them.
+You can rent your friendship, and others will pay you to spend time with them.

 It sounds a bit weird at first, but there are many situations where it makes sense.
 Someone may be looking for a companion to go to the movies, a concert, a play, a game, or some other event.
 Or the person could be looking for someone to go on a hike or just spend some time together.

 RentAFriend.com is a website that allows you to create a profile so people in your local area looking for a friend can hire you.
 It’s completely non-sexual and legal, and some friends make great money by doing it.
-The website claims that some friends are making over $2,000 per week full-time.
+The website claims that some friends make over $2,000 per week full-time.
 Of course, you don’t need to do it full-time.

 How to Start Your Own Rental Business